-NOTE: To take advantage of the LAN feature, the LAN driver supplied with your computer must
+NOTE: To take advantage of the LAN feature, the LAN driver supplied with your computer must be installed.

-The internal 10/100/1000 Base-TX LAN (Local Area Network) module allows you to connect your computer to a network.
+The internal 10/100Base-TX LAN (Local Area Network) module allows you to connect your computer to a network.
 It supports data transfer rate up to 100 Mbps.